jemjemwalsh/research-deep-learning-nirs/README.md

-# Deep Learning for NIR Spectroscopy Research
+# Deep Learning for NIR Spectroscopy :mango:

 ## Project Overview
 A repository to accompany a Master of Research project conducted within the School of Engineering and Technology at CQUniversity.
 The research focuses on leveraging deep learning techniques for the estimation of fruit quality attributes using Near-Infrared (NIR) Spectroscopy.
 By exploring advanced models, this work aims to overcome the limitations of traditional chemometrics, facilitating the development of more robust, global models.
 These models are designed to perform consistently across diverse conditions, including different seasons, locations, fruit varieties, growing conditions and spectrometers.